mviereck/x11docker/README.md

 For advanced usage of x11docker it is recommended to provide some additional packages.
 The recommended base commands are: `nxagent` `Xephyr` `weston` `Xwayland` `xdotool` `xauth` `xinit` `xclip` `xhost` `xrandr` `xdpyinfo`.
 Some of them are probably already installed.
- - You can provide image [`x11docker/xserver`](https://github.com/mviereck/dockerfile-x11docker-xserver) that contains all the tools.
+ - You can provide image [`x11docker/xserver`](https://github.com/mviereck/dockerfile-x11docker-xserver) that contains all noted packages.
+   This allows x11docker to run nested X servers in a container.
 (Recommended)
  - Or install the packages on host.
 See [wiki: Dependencies - Recommended base](https://github.com/mviereck/x11docker/wiki/Dependencies#recommended-base) for a package list matching your distribution.

 Some feature options have additional dependencies on host and/or in image.
 This affects especially options `--gpu`, `--printer` and `--pulseaudio`.